 Graduates of the program transferring to four‐year institutions to pursue baccalaureate and higher degrees will easily find employment in the various fields of engineering represented in this curriculum, including aeronautical, civil, computer, electrical, industrial, mechanical, and nuclear.

 - High school diploma or equivalent

 Developmental Assistance Available

-For students who do not meet basic reading and math requirement or who have other learning issues, extra assistance is readily available through SUNY Ulster’s Learning Center, The Gary and Janaki Math Center, the Writing Center, the Peer and Friend Tutor Program, and English as a Second Language (ESL) tutors.
+For students who do not meet basic reading and math requirements or who have other learning issues, extra assistance is readily available through SUNY Ulster’s Learning Center, The Gary and Janaki Math Center, the Writing Center, the Peer and Friend Tutor Program, and English as a Second Language (ESL) tutors.

 For More Information

 For more information contact Admissions 1‐800‐724‐0833 ext.
 5018 or 5022